Liam-Zhou/Chuwa0910/ShortQuestions/hw2.md

 Encapsulation: binding the data and the methods to manipulate that data together in a single unit(class)

+Implemented Way: use getter/setter instead of direct access

 Function: restrict the direct access to specific method/variable to make instance private

 ## 14. What is Interface and what is abstract class?
 What are the differences between them?

+Interface: a completely "abstract class" that is used to group related methods with empty bodies

+Abstract Class: a restricted class that cannot be used to create objects

+Differences:

+- Method Type: Interface can have only abstract methods.
+Whereas, an abstract class can have abstract method and concrete methods.
+- Final Variables: Variables declared in a Java interface are by default final.
+An abstract class can contain non-final variables.
+- Inheritance Key Words: Interface's inheritance key word is "implements" whereas Abstract Class is "extend"
+- One class can "implements" multiple interfaces whereas only can "extend" one abstract class

 ## 15. design a parking lot (put the code to codingQuestions/coding1 folder, )

 ## 16. What are Queue interface implementations and what are the differences and when to use what?

+The Queue interface is implemented by several ways in Java, including LinkedList, ArrayDeque, and PriorityQueue.

+Difference between each way: ArrayDeque is faster than LinkedList on average because of overhead.
+And since there is no need for adding an element in the middle of a queue, so ArrayDeque is better than LinkedList.